plrguez/fuse-od-source/Platform/readme.txt

 ------------------------
 You can open the menu with the `Power` or `Select` button.

-The `Select` button can be mapped to joystick or keyboard.
-In that case you can use the `Power` button for accessing the menu.
+If `Select` button is mapped to joystick or keyboard then you must use the `Power` button for accessing the menu.

 ---------------------
 ### Save settings ###